a29107a/hot/README.md

 6.debug
     debug server when server start no console
 7.other
-    show the help how to use
+    tell you how to use

+so,when you want start server,you can :
+bash ./sh/test_node/server start

+however,you can also copy several test_node to start mutli server.
+the dir in sh/ maybe is test_node1,test_node2...